appINPP/SpecCluster/README.md

 ```

 ## Citation
-If this tool supports your research, please cite the repository (XRF clustering & visualization GUI).
+If this tool supports your research, please cite the repository (SpecCluster).